Cam-4587/TechTalk/README.md

 + Back on Heroku in 'Config Vars' remove the <strong>DISABLE_COLLECTSTATIC : 1</strong> key/value pair.
 + Select 'Deploy' on the navigation menu and in the 'Deployment method' section select Github, enter your repository and select 'Connect'.
 + At the bottom of the page in the Manual deploy section click 'manual deploy' and once it has finshied loading select 'open app'.

+# Automated Testing

+Automated Unit Testing was carried out with Djangos testing tools and written to cover as much of the site as possible.
+Below is an overview of each app and what was tested:

+### Blog app

++ Forms
+    - ```test_form_is_valid``` was used to test the ```commentForm```with the content "This is a comment to the post" and ```self.assertTrue``` asserts whether the form is valid.
+    - ```test_form_is_invalid``` was used to test if the ```commentForm``` with an empty string is invalid.It uses ```self.assertFalse``` to assert that the form is invalid.
+    - ```test_form_is_valid``` was used to test the ```replyForm``` with the content "This is a reply to the comment." and ```self.assertTrue``` asserts whether the form is valid.
+    - ```test_form_is_invalid``` was used to test if the ```replyForm``` with an empty string is invalid.It uses ```self.assertFalse``` to assert that the form is invalid.

++ Views

+    - setUp: This method sets up the test environment by creating a superuser, logging in, and creating a blog post with the title "Blog title".

+    - test_render_post_blog_page: This test checks if the blog post page is rendered correctly.
+It verifies the following:
+        - The HTTP status code of the response is 200.
+        - The response content includes "Blog title", "blog-title", and "Blog content".
+        - The correct template "blog/post_blog.html" is used.
+        - The context contains instances of CommentForm and ReplyForm.
+        - Test for Successful Comment Submission

+    - Test for Successful Comment Submission
+        - test_successful_comment_submission: This test checks if a comment can be successfully submitted.
+It performs the following steps:
+        - Creates a blog post.
+        - Logs in with a user.
+        - Posts a comment.
+        - Checks if the response redirects to the blog post page with status code 302.
+    - Test for Successful Reply Submission
+        - test_successful_reply_submission: This test checks if a reply to a comment can be successfully submitted.
+It performs the following steps:
+        - Creates a comment on a blog post.
+        - Logs in with a user.
+        - Posts a reply.
+        - Checks if the response redirects to the blog post page with status code 302.
+        - These tests ensure that the blog post page renders correctly and that comments and replies can be submitted successfully.

+# About app
++ Forms

+    - UpdateProfileFormTest:
+        - This test case verifies the functionality of the UpdateProfileForm.
+        - Test for successful Profile form submission: ```test_form_is_invalid```: This test checks if the form is valid when provided with valid data and a file upload.
+It ensures that the form can handle the input properly and is considered valid.

++ Views
+    - setUp: This method prepares the test environment by creating a superuser.
+    - UpdateFormViewTest:
+        -  This test case verifies the views related to updating and deleting user profiles.

+    - Test for updating profile and redirecting back to profile page:
+        - test_successful_profile_update: This test logs in a user, submits valid profile data via a POST request, and checks if the response redirects to the correct profile page URL.

+    - Test for deleting profile and redirecting back to user's profile page:
+        - test_successful_profile_delete: This test logs in a user, performs a POST request to delete the profile, and verifies that the response redirects to the correct profile page URL.
+It also checks that the profile's bio is empty and the image is set to "nobody" after deletion.
+# Contact app
++ Form
+    -  test_form_is_valid: Verifies that the form is valid when all fields (name, email, message) are provided.
+    - test_form_is_invalid_without_name: Ensures the form is invalid when the name field is empty.
+    - test_form_is_invalid_without_email: Ensures the form is invalid when the email field is empty.
+    - test_form_is_invalid_without_message: Ensures the form is invalid when the message field is empty.